 This report shows, based on past cases, that a finding of joint SMP must be based on convincing evidence.
 In this line, the report also elaborates on the criteria that NRAs could use to demonstrate joint dominance, in particular on the basis of the Airtours' case, which is considered to be the key reference for NRAs when assessing joint dominance.
 Based on existing cases (both from NRAs' notifications and ex post competition law), BEREC provides further assistance for NRAs on the application of each criterion.
 In particular, the report highlights that terms of coordination are more likely to be reached where a focal point can be identified, firm structures and cost structures are symmetric, market shares and demand are stable, capacity constraints do not exist and long term financial incentives to collude exist.
 Monitoring deviations is facilitated by transparency in the market, simple homogenous products with stable demand and formal or informal links between firms.
 Tacit collusion also requires effective deterrent mechanisms.
 Retaliation is easier where firms are symmetric, where there is a financial implication to deviation and firms value long term profits over short term profits and where firms are better able to target the customers of the deviating firm.
 In order to sustain collusion the risk of disruption from firms outside the collusive setting must be low.
-This is more likely when barriers to entry are low, customers do not have buyer power and there are no active fringe competitors able to disrupt the collusion.
+This is more likely when barriers to entry are high, customers do not have buyer power and there are no active fringe competitors able to disrupt the collusion.

-The report also states that the current standard of proof should not be questioned in terms of ex ante intervention in a case of tacit collusion and considers the appropriate types of evidence to be used, and in particular the potential use of a hypothetical versus factual analysis, highlighting the greater reliance on the former in ex ante cases for regulation (on the other hand empirical evidence, when available, is to be preferred and used if possible).
+The report also addresses what the appropriate standard of proof should be in terms of ex ante intervention in a case of tacit collusion and considers the types of evidence to be used and a hypothetical versus factual analysis, highlighting the greater reliance on the former in ex ante cases for regulation.

-The current regulatory framework does not explicitly address tight oligopolies.
+Regarding tight oligopolies, the current regulatory framework does not explicitly address market failure of this kind.
 It is worth noting that the test applied in merger assessment was modified in 2004 in order to take into account any significant impediment of effective competition (SIEC) likely to result from the concentration.
 This change - from a dominance test towards a less restrictive SIEC test - implied that single and joint dominance (the latter being based on an analysis of tacit collusion or coordinated effects) were no longer the only form of competitive harm to be identified in the context of an EC merger review.
 BEREC considers that this is a relevant precedent to be taken into account when reviewing the framework, while acknowledging that a direct transposition of the test applied to the market review process may not be straightforward, as the context in merger cases is different.